-The energy consumption of various heat pumps is expressed in the Coefficient of Performance , or COP.
-Regardless of the type, be it an air heat pump or a geothermal heat pump, the efficiency is measured by the COP.
+The energy consumption of various heat pumps is expressed in terms of the Coefficient of Performance , or COP.
+Regardless of the type, whether an air-source heat pump or a geothermal heat pump, efficiency is measured by the COP.
 But what does this COP actually mean?

-The mistake is often made to judge heat pumps based on only one COP value.
-A high COP does not necessarily imply that a heat pump is economical.
-In order to make fair comparisons, the integrated value (SCOP) plays a crucial role.
-It is also important to understand how the heat pump performs at partial load.
+The mistake is often made to evaluate heat pumps based on just one COP value.
+A high COP doesn't necessarily mean a heat pump is energy-efficient.
+To make fair comparisons, the integrated value (SCOP) plays a crucial role.
+It's also important to understand how the heat pump performs under partial load.

 Origin of the heat pump

 A heat pump extracts heat from water or air, with different systems being distinguished based on the heat source.
-Virtually any heat-retaining medium (whether or not obtained by solar energy) can serve as a source, such as geothermal heat, surface water, outside air, ventilation air, or residual heat from industrial processes.
-The heat is upgraded and transferred to air or water for use in space heating or for hot tap water.
-Electricity is required to start and maintain this process.
+Virtually any heat-retaining medium (whether or not generated by solar energy) can serve as a source, such as geothermal energy, surface water, outside air, ventilation air, or residual heat from industrial processes.
+The heat is upgraded and transferred to air or water for use in space heating or domestic hot water.
+Electricity is required to initiate and maintain this process.

 What does the COP of a heat pump mean?

-The COP is the ratio between the amount of heat emitted and the electricity consumption (power consumption) of the heat pump.
-This can best be explained using an example.
+The COP is the ratio of the heat output to the heat pump's electricity consumption (power consumption).
+This is best explained with an example.

-For example: for every 5 kWh of heat that a heat pump produces, 4 kWh come from the source (air or water) and 1 kWh from electricity.
+For example: for every 5 kWh of heat produced by a heat pump, 4 kWh come from the source (air or water) and 1 kWh from electricity.
 In other words, for every 5 kWh of heat, the COP in this example consists of 4 kWh of heat from the source and 1 kWh of electricity.
 The COP here is therefore 5.
-In a calculation, this looks like this:
+Calculated as follows:

-A higher COP implies less electricity consumption and indicates a more economical operation of the heat pump.
-A heat pump with a high COP has a shorter payback period, and fewer solar panels are needed to compensate for the consumption.
+A higher COP implies lower electricity consumption and indicates a more economical heat pump.
+A heat pump with a high COP has a shorter payback period, and fewer solar panels are needed to offset the energy consumption.
 This makes the COP a relevant figure.

 Efficiency of a heat pump

-In the example mentioned earlier, the COP is 5, where only 1 part electricity is needed for 5 parts heat.
-This results in an efficiency of 500%, which is extraordinary in the heating sector.
-For comparison, below are the efficiencies of electric heating and a central heating boiler.
+In the aforementioned example, the COP is 5, requiring only 1 part electricity for 5 parts heat.
+This results in an efficiency of 500%, which is exceptional in the heating sector.
+For comparison, the efficiencies of electric heating and a central heating boiler are shown below.

 COP and efficiency of electric central heating boiler or electric radiators

-With fully electric heating, such as an electric central heating boiler or an electric radiator, the efficiency is not as high.
-In the best case, a fully electric heating produces 1 kWh of heat for every kWh of electricity it consumes.
+With fully electric heating, such as an electric boiler or an electric radiator, the efficiency is not as high.
+At best, a fully electric heater produces 1 kWh of heat for every kWh of electricity it consumes.
 This is calculated as follows:

 The COP is then 1 and the efficiency is 100%.
-The energy input is equal to the output.
-More importantly, a heat pump is 5 times more economical with electricity than an electric heater, possibly because a heat pump extracts heat from a source and upgrades it to a usable level.
-The majority of the energy does not come from electricity, but from the heat of air or water.
+The energy input equals the output.
+More importantly, a heat pump is five times more efficient with electricity than electric heating, possibly because a heat pump extracts heat from a source and upgrades it to a usable level.
+Most of the energy comes not from electricity, but from the heat of air or water.

 COP and efficiency of a gas boiler

-A gas-fired central heating boiler has to deal with losses.
-The heat released when burning gas cannot be fully transferred to the water to be heated, which results in heat loss and a loss of efficiency.
-In addition, when water is heated in the central heating boiler, water vapour is created that disappears from the chimney together with flue gases.
-In the case of an HR boiler, the water vapour is condensed, which results in less loss and a higher efficiency.
-Nevertheless, the efficiency can never be 100% or higher.
-The average efficiency of a central heating boiler is around 90%, which results in a COP of 0.9.
-This is more than 5 times less efficient than a heat pump.
+In the case of a high-efficiency boiler, the water vapor is condensed, resulting in lower losses and higher efficiency.
+However, the efficiency can never be 100% or higher.
+The average efficiency of a central heating boiler is around 90%, resulting in a COP of 0.9.
+This is more than five times less efficient than a heat pump.
 Some boiler manufacturers claim an efficiency of up to 107%, but this claim is disputed on the following website: https://cvketelkiezen.nl .

 COP of a heat pump is not a fixed figure